bloch-elkouby-lab/website/index.md

 {% capture text %}

-Our team consists of ten members.
+Our team consists of graduate and undergraduate students who are passionate about advancing clinical psychology research and practice to benefit society and improve lives.

 {%
   include button.html